What Color Is A Neutron Star

 To truly understand the color of a neutron star, we must first grasp what these objects are.
 Neutron stars are the ultra-dense remnants of massive stars that have undergone supernova explosions.
 When a star significantly larger than our Sun exhausts its nuclear fuel, its core collapses under its own gravity.
 The protons and electrons in the core are crushed together to form neutrons, hence the name "neutron star."

 This collapse results in an object of immense density: a typical neutron star has a mass greater than that of the Sun, compressed into a sphere only about 20 kilometers in diameter.
-To put that into perspective, imagine squeezing the entire mass of our Sun into an area roughly the size of a city.
-The density is so extreme that a teaspoonful of neutron star material would weigh billions of tons on Earth.
+Because of that, the density is so extreme that a teaspoonful of neutron star material would weigh billions of tons on Earth.
+Also, to put that into perspective, imagine squeezing the entire mass of our Sun into an area roughly the size of a city.
 This extreme environment dictates the physical properties of the neutron star, including the mechanisms by which it emits light and, consequently, its perceived color.

 Comprehensive Overview